The Purchasing Division is guided in its purchasing procedure by several established policies:

 Purchases which exceed $100,000, including yearly aggregates, are accomplished by a formal bid process.
 Maximum competition is sought and the bids are publicly advertised in the legal section of the Reno Gazette Journal.
 Award of bids are made by the Reno City Council.

 Purchases under the $100,000 formal bidding requirement are made by the using department, following dollar guidelines for bidding.

 All purchases made by the City must have an applicable purchase order number, with the exception of petty cash transactions.
 Do not process an order without a purchase order number.
 Petty cash purchases may be made at $100 or less.
 The City is a tax exempt public agency and is not subject to sales tax per NRS 372.325.

-Due to staff reductions, the Purchasing Division no longer maintains bid list applications.
-It is the vendor's responsibility to check the legal section of the Reno Gazette Journal and the City of Reno Website daily for upcoming Bids, RFP's, or RFQ's.
+The Purchasing Division is pleased to announce our partnership with PlanetBids.
+Please sign up to become a registered vendor.
+It is the vendor's responsibility to check the legal section of the Reno Gazette Journal and the PlanetBids portal daily for upcoming Bids, RFP's, or RFQ's.

 Specific procedures have been established by the City to conform with legal requirements and provide uniform treatment of vendors.
 Vendors should be familiar with bid requirements and follow instructions to ensure that submitted bids meet all requirements.

-A notice to bid is published in the legal section of the Reno Gazette Journal and the City of Reno Website.
+A notice to bid is published in the legal section of the Reno Gazette Journal and the PlanetBids portal.
 Vendors are encouraged to read this section daily as the publication is made only once.
 The legal notice states the nature of the purchase or project, the opening date and time, and where specifications may be obtained.